Apr 27, 2018|

 The Mysterious Band of Holes in Peru

-Band of Holes, about 5,500 man-sized holes can be found in Peru’s Pisco Valley on the Nazca Plateau.
+The Band of Holes, about 5,500 man-sized holes can be found while on a trip to Peru‘s Pisco Valley on the Nazca Plateau.
 Also known as Monte Sierpe or Cerro Viruela, the local people & Archeologists have no idea about how these holes were formed.
-READ NOW to explore facts, timeline and more information about the famous Band of Holes.
-Let’s get started!
+Read now to explore facts, timeline, and more information about the famous Band of Holes.

 Band of Holes Facts

-There is no real pattern in how these holes were dug or formed.
-The holes are almost 1 meters in diameter and range between the depth of 50-100 cm.
+There is no real reasoning for the design of the holes.
+The holes are almost 1 meter in diameter and range between the depth of 50-100 cm.
 Their width ranges from 14-21 meters.
 Starting at the edge of a valley and continuing up a hill for 1 mile, the band of holes extends in a north-south orientation over a very uneven rocky surface.